Generic selectors

 How Do You Know If It’s Back?

-• Puffy or swollen nipple area
+• Puffy or swollen nipple–areola complex

 • Firm tissue under one or both areolas